SAIS-S2S-Technology/Roadmap/README.md

 ### For potential advisers

-Please refer to the version of the presentation under [ADVISER deck](https://github.com/LeoQK/SAIS-Technology-S2S/blob/master/ADVISER%20deck.pdf).
+Please refer to the version of the presentation listed under [ADVISER deck](https://github.com/LeoQK/SAIS-Technology-S2S/blob/master/ADVISER%20deck.pdf).

 ### For SAIS alumni

-Please refer to the version of the presentation under [ALUMNI deck](https://github.com/LeoQK/SAIS-Technology-S2S/blob/master/ALUMNI%20deck.pdf).
+Please refer to the version of the presentation listed under [ALUMNI deck](https://github.com/LeoQK/SAIS-Technology-S2S/blob/master/ALUMNI%20deck.pdf).

 ### For all questions